vivekbhadauriya/X-Clone-/README.md

 - **Like, comment, and follow** other users with real-time notifications.
 - Manage your profile by uploading profile and cover images.

-## 📸 Screenshots
-Add some relevant screenshots here to showcase your UI and features.

 ## 🤝 Contributing
 Contributions are welcome!
 If you'd like to contribute: